MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-drop-shipment.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: direct shipment
-ms.date: 08/17/2020
+ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: 0c93b138762f5a01fc06e3577e7597facf7abb5c
+ms.openlocfilehash: add7cf9f2f274f50d0e187362b2e0c1bcc2fe8e0
-ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 10/01/2020
-ms.locfileid: "3781776"
+ms.locfileid: "3926288"
 ---
 # <a name="make-drop-shipments"></a>Make Drop Shipments

 A drop shipment is the shipment of items from one of your vendors directly to one of your customers.

-When a sales order is marked for drop shipment, and you create a purchase order specifying the customer in the **Ship-to** field, **Customer Address**, you can link the two documents to instruct the vendor to ship directly to the customer.
+When a sales order is marked for drop shipment, and you create a purchase order specifying the customer in the **Ship-to** field, **Customer Address** , you can link the two documents to instruct the vendor to ship directly to the customer.
 <br><br>

 > [!Video https://www.microsoft.com/en-us/videoplayer/embed/RE4mOyM?rel=0]